-The rahkanna was right, most people were not going to want to see a healer who could not offer them help.
-They had plenty to deal with already on their own, just as Panella had.
-He would focus on the bodies, on the morgue.
-Perhaps there he would finally find some answers so that he could reach out with actual offers to help.
+Briefly, he considered returning to other homes he’d visited to see how those families were doing, but the thought drew up Sabbis’ words from the other day and Mateo grimaced at their memory.
+The rahkanna was right – most people didn’t want to see a healer who could not offer any help.
+They had plenty to deal with already, just as Panella had.
+He should just focus on the bodies, on the morgue, on what could be found there.
+Perhaps there would be answers.
+Perhaps then he could reach out with earnest offers of aid.

 “Um, excuse me?”

-Mateo was already up and throwing his supplies in his pack before her statement was finished.
+Mateo was already out of his seat, throwing his supplies into his pack before she finished her statement.
 He tossed its strap over his shoulder and pulled his cloak on, looking to the woman expectantly.
+“Take me to her.”

 “Last night she went to bed, she said her stomach did not feel good?
 She said it was like a pit, like it hurt.
 Cramps.”